fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
-	<summary><b>Adam and Eve are sent to Earth</b>
+	<summary>Adam and Eve are sent to Earth

-In the Quran, God consoles Adam.
-Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.
-They were forgiven but sent to Earth.

 </summary>

 In the Quran, God consoles Adam.
 Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.

     “Then Adam received from his Lord [some] words, and He accepted his repentance.
 Indeed, it is He who is the Accepting of repentance, the Merciful.”
 [2:37]